Osamabilla/Dat320Assignments/lab1/missing_semester_questions.md

-# Multiple Choice Questions for Lectures 1, 2 and 4 from MIT's "The Missing Semester" Course
+# Multiple Choice Questions for The Missing Semester

+Please consult [Lecture 1, 2 and 4](https://missing.csail.mit.edu/2020/) from The Missing Semester.

 Answer the following questions by editing this file by replacing the `[ ]` for the correct answer with `[x]`.
 Only one choice per question is correct.